 PSY 2803 - Exploring Multicultural Identities

-*Students electing the Management Track can use either MGT 4191 or 4192, but not both.
+* Students electing the Management Track can take either MGT 4191 or 4192, but not both.

 III.
-PUBP 4651 OR MGT 4611 - Internship OR Capstone Project.
-Students enrolled in the Public Policy track will complete an internship by enrolling in PUBP 4651 (3.0 credit hours).
-Students enrolled in the Management track will complete a capstone project by enrolling in MGT 4611 - Integrative Management Analysis (3.0 credit hours).
+Internship (PUBP 4651) OR Leadership Capstone Project (MGT 4611): Students enrolled in the Public Policy track will complete an internship by enrolling in PUBP 4651 (3 hours).
+Each student in the Management track must complete a supervised capstone project (3 hours) assigned to him/her by the ILE faculty, by enrolling in MGT 4611 – Integrative Management Analysis.